hawkinglai/Easybolic/README.md

 }

 # important
-You need to download the pre-trained model of PointMLP!
+You need to download the pre-trained model of PointMLP! <br>
+You need to update your pre-trained model path based on the scenario.